George Calvin Carter, 92, of Cheswold, Delaware, passed away on March 24, 2020 in the comfort of his home surrounded by his family.

 Due to the situation with COVID 19, the burial will be private.
 Rather than flowers, the family suggests contributions to Immanuel Union United Methodist Church (PO Box 309, Cheswold, DE 19936) or Dover Little League (PO Box 1764, Dover, DE 19903).

-To plant a tree in memory of George Calvin Carter, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of George Calvin Carter, please visit our floral store.